pfrenssen/automated-testing-workshop/slides/gherkin-example.md

-<h2>Gherkin example</h2>
-          <pre><code class="hljs">
+## Gherkin example

     Feature: Product highlights
       In order to promote specific products
       As a marketing manager
       I need to highlight products on the homepage

     Scenario: View product highlights
       Given I have 3 product highlights
       When I visit the frontpage
       Then I should see 3 highlighted products
-          </code></pre>